CAP reform deal: MEPs ensure significant improvements in future farm policy

-Parliament and Council negotiators reached a deal Tuesday evening on outstanding Common Agricultural Policy (CAP) reform issues such as co-financing rates for rural development and cuts to payments to big farms, after the Council showed flexibility on issues of crucial importance to Parliament: The deal was based on the new mandate adopted on 23 September by the Agriculture and Fisheries Council.
+Parliament and Council negotiators reached a deal Tuesday evening on outstanding Common Agricultural Policy (CAP) reform issues such as co-financing rates for rural development and capping payments to big farms, after the Council showed flexibility on issues of crucial importance to Parliament: The deal was based on the new mandate adopted on 23 September by the Agriculture and Fisheries Council.

 "We are very proud to have managed such a complex reform in such a short time, said Agriculture Committee chair and negotiating team leader Paolo De Castro (S&D, IT).

 "It was a huge dossier and the European Parliament was for the first time involved as co-legislator on the CAP reform under the co-decision procedure.
 We proved that Parliament could make the reform better and more democratic, whilst working swiftly enough to ensure that farmers will benefit on time from the new CAP", he added.